lolarufino/booflix/README.md

 # Booflix 👻

-This repository is created to teach different functionalities of google dev tools.
+This repository is created to teach different functionalities of chrome devtools.
 Made by Lola Rufino for Garaje de ideas.